vedph/cadmus_doc/core/profiles.md

 - `apparatus-witnesses`: apparatus witnesses.
 - `apparatus-authors`: apparatus authors.

 This is all what the editor needs to know.
-It is up to the generic mechanism from which the editor is derived to lookup the corresponding part, and apply overrides when it finds that it has a thesaurus scope.
+It is up to the generic mechanism from which the editor is derived to lookup the corresponding part, and apply overrides when it finds that the part has a thesaurus scope property.

 ## Browsers